Many-coloured fruit dove: Status

 While not listed as threatened or endangered by the International Union for Conservation of Nature (IUCN), their population is in decline in American Samoa.
 The justification of the conservation status is that the decline is not extreme enough and the restricted area is not small enough for the vulnerability status.

 In the 19th and early 20th centuries, large numbers of this bird were reported on Tutuila, American Samoa.
 In the 1970s, a population survey found there were around 80 individuals present.
 In the 1990s, there were 50 individuals on Tutuila reported.

-Biologists with the American Samoa Department of Marine and Wildlife Resources and workers from Pacific Bird Conservation and the Toledo Zoo captured four many-colored fruit dove to begin a captive breeding project at Association of Zoos and Aquariums facilities.
+Biologists with the American Samoa Department of Marine and Wildlife Resources and workers from Pacific Bird Conservation and the Toledo Zoo captured four many-coloured fruit dove to begin a captive breeding project at Association of Zoos and Aquariums facilities.

-The many-colored fruit dove chief food source, the banyan fruit, are also in decline due to deforestation and their susceptibility to storm damage.
+The many-coloured fruit dove's chief food source, the banyan fruit, are also in decline due to deforestation and their susceptibility to storm damage.
 In the 1990s, Cyclone Val and Cyclone Ofa killed or damaged a number of banyan trees, or otherwise stripped them bare of leaves and fruit.
 Hunting is another cause of the bird's decline on Tutuila.
-Hunters in search of lupe (Pacific imperial pigeon, Ducula pacifica) or manutagi (purple-capped fruit-doves, Ptilinopus porphyraceus) may kill many-colored fruit doves instead.
-In interviews conducted by American Samoa environmental officials, more than a quarter of hunters reported accidentally shooting a many-colored fruit dove.
+Hunters in search of lupe (Pacific imperial pigeon Ducula pacifica) or manutagi (purple-capped fruit-doves Ptilinopus porphyraceus) may kill many-coloured fruit doves instead.
+In interviews conducted by American Samoa environmental officials, more than a quarter of hunters reported accidentally shooting a many-coloured fruit dove.